socimh/statart/README.md

 <!-- badges: end -->

 [statart](https://socimh.github.io/statart/) is a set of functions that combines Stata-inspired features with tidyverse-style operations.
-Find out more in the vignette(“statart”).

 <!-- These functions are built in the tidyverse framework, including
 &#10;- `codebook()` for codebook (like `codebook` in Stata)